encoredev/encore/docs/observability/metrics.md

 <img width="60%" src="/assets/docs/grafanastack.png" title="Add a Grafana Stack"/>

 Next, open the environment **Overview** for the environment you wish to sent metrics from and click on **Settings**.
-Then in the **Grafana Cloud** section, select your Grafana Cloud Stack from the drop-down and save.
+Then in the **Sending metrics data** section, select your Grafana Cloud Stack from the drop-down and save.

 <img width="60%" src="/assets/docs/configstack.png" title="Select Grafana Stack"/>